salyu9/Untitled.ConfigDataBuilder/README.md

     ![EmptyKey](Doc/Images/empty-key.png)

     In the config class, each key property corresponds to a dictionary and a query method.
-For example, if 'Skill' sheet has a `int` key property 'Id' and a `string` key property 'Name', you can query config row with code like this:
+For example, if 'Skill' sheet has an `int` key property 'Id' and a `string` key property 'Name', you can query config row with code like this:

     ```csharp
     SkillConfig config123 = SkillConfig.FromId(123);